jonashoehn/devgourmet.com/README.md

 ```

 **What happens:**
-- Change `servings` from 4 to 8 → all ingredients double automatically
+- Change `servings` slider from 4 to 8 → all ingredients double AND code updates automatically
+- Adjust `sweetness` → sugar amount changes in real-time in both ingredients list and calculations
-- Click ▶️ next to `cook(3, "minutes")` → timer starts with countdown
+- Click ▶️ next to `cook(3, "minutes")` → timer starts with visual countdown and progress bar
-- Each line logs to the console as it "executes"
+- Each step logs to the console with color-coded messages (info, success, error, variable changes)
+- Edit code directly → ingredients and steps re-parse instantly with 500ms debounce

 ---